-13.1 Creating a Conda virtual environment with Anaconda
+13.1 Creating an Environment

 Using a locally installed Conda virtual environment is highly recommended so that you can install the specific packages that you need.
-You can also have more than one environment with different packages for testing purposes.
-This procedure uses the Anaconda module already loaded on Discovery.
+You can also have more than one environment with different packages for different research projects or for testing purposes.
+This procedure uses the Anaconda module already available on Discovery.